Yo-Hey: Freelancer (2013–2017)

 After he left Wrestling New Classic (WNC) in 2013, he began making appearances in Doutonbori Pro Wrestling (DPW) and participated in the 2013 Doutonbori Tag King Decision League with Hayata finishing with 8 points but failing to advance to the finals.
-He would later begin making appearances in Dove Pro Wrestling (Dove Pro), where he participated in the tournament to crown the new #1 contenders to the Dove Pro Tag Team Championship where he and Ippei made in to the finals but lost to Billyken Kid and Rey Paloma.
+He would later begin making appearances in Dove Pro Wrestling, where he participated in the tournament to crown the new #1 contenders to the Dove Pro Tag Team Championship where he and Ippei made in to the finals but lost to Billyken Kid and Rey Paloma.
 In 2014, he participated in the Dotonbori Saikyou Otoko Tournament, losing to Shoichi Uchida in the 2nd round.
 In July 2015, he took part in a tryout with WWE.
 On April 2, 2016, he won his first championship with Kenshin Chikano as the Gingin Boys, defeating Black Buffalo and Tsubasa and Gunso and Hayata for the Dove Pro Tag Team Championship in a TLC match.
 They lost the titles to Jun Kasai and Gunso on November 26.
-Afterwards, they would split up due to Yo-Hey focus on wrestle in Noah.
+Afterwards, they would split up due to Yo-Hey's focus on wrestling in Noah.